Saturday, August 30, 2025

 46-year-old Houston-born George Floyd was murdered in his adopting city, Minneapolis, by police officer Derek Chauvin.

 Floyd was a father of five...and he entered a convenience store to buy some cigarettes.
 A clerk at that store suspected Floyd had used a $20 bill to purchase the smokes, so the store's manager called the police.
 When MPD officers arrived at the store, they pulled guns on Floyd...who cooperated with the cops during the arrest.
+But then, he told the officers he had claustrophobia...so he resisted going into the squad car.
+Once they pulled Floyd out, Chauvin pinned him to the ground.

 The whole thing was caught on video...and the footage made it to Facebook.

 After nine minutes and twenty-nine seconds underneath Chauvin, Floyd was unresponsive.
+He was pronounced dead at a Minneapolis hospital.

 Protests took place almost immediately...and Minneapolis was the first city where demonstrations took place in the wake of the murder.
 In the next week or two, two hundred US cities had imposed curfews.
 Roughly twenty-five states used the National Guard...on top of police departments nationwide using riot-control tactics.